MarkoPaul0/WireBait/README.md

 ## Quick start
 Getting started takes less than a minute:
   1. Download **wirebait.lua**
-  2. Add the following snippet of code on top of the script you want to run/debug.
-(Checkout the example [simple_dissector.lua](https://github.com/MarkoPaul0/WireBait/blob/master/example/simple_dissector.lua) to see how that looks)
+  2. Add the following snippet of code on top of the script you want to run/debug:
 ```lua
     if disable_lua == nil and not _WIREBAIT_ON_ then  --disable_lua == nil checks if this script is being run from wireshark.
       local wirebait = require("wirebait");